okta/okta-oidc-ios/README.md

 ## Configuration Reference

 There are multiple ways you can configure this library to perform authentication into your application.
-You can create a new `plist` file with shared values or directly pass your configuration into the login method directly.
+You can create a new `plist` file with shared values or directly pass your configuration into the sign in method directly.

 **Need a refresh token?**
 A refresh token is a special token that is used to generate additional access and ID tokens.
 Make sure to include the `offline_access` scope in your configuration to silently renew the user's session in your application!